 The APFC Board has the full authority to make investment decisions, and the investment goals for the Fund are made clear in State law.
-Alaska Statutes currently require the APFC Board to make investment decisions to maximise return while minimising risk.
-The Board also has the authority, with some limitations, to make operational decisions regarding the APFC and hire staff as needed.
-The Governor and Legislature must approve the Corporation's budget
+Alaska Statutes currently require the APFC Board to make investment decisions to maximize return while minimizing risk.
+The Board also has the authority, with some limitations, to make operational decisions regarding APFC and hire staff as needed.
+The Corporation's budget must be approved by the Governor and Legislature.